TypeNetwork/tn-VariableRecipe/VariableBaking.md

 ### Committing changes

 * Change can be committed using the desktop application
-* Or by using the terminal (faster for usage with ufo’s)
+* Or by using the terminal (faster for usage with UFO’s)

 ~~~
 >>> cd ~/Desktop/git/<repository-name>
 >>> git pull;git add *;git commit -m "Description of the committed changes";git pull;git push
 ~~~

-These terminal instruction will synchornize all online and local changes.
+These terminal instruction will synchronize all online and local changes.

 **Note that a UFO font can contain hundreds or even thousands of files.
 Moving a UFO to another folder therefore creates a magnitude of changes in the git commit.